 But how has the increase in the black population impacted Rhode Island?
 Which cities and towns in Rhode Island have seen the greatest increase in its Black population?

-What's the blackest city in Rhode Island?
-Pawtucket took the number one over all spot for the largest Black population in Rhode Island for 2022.
-See if it ranked as one of the most african american cities in America.
+What’s the blackest city in Rhode Island?
+The city with the largest Black population in Rhode Island for 2026 is Pawtucket.
+See if Pawtucket ranked as one of the most african american places in America.

 And if you already knew these places were Black, check out the best places to live in Rhode Island or the most diverse places in Rhode Island.